6 Ways to Tell If Someone Is a True Prophet

 Then, God gives Elijah his next instruction as a prophet.

-“From that point forward, the grand, the dramatic, the glorious, virtually ends.
+Roberts adds, “From that point forward, the grand, the dramatic, the glorious, virtually ends.
 God no longer reveals Himself in those Exodus ways….
 The next time you really see God, He is lying in a manger as a baby, weak and helpless.
-So His way of revealing Himself, interacting with humanity has dramatically changed.”1
+So His way of revealing Himself, interacting with humanity has dramatically changed.”

-All this is to say that God reveals Himself to true prophets in a variety of ways.
-Sometimes it is glorious and dramatic, but a lot of the time, it is in stillness where a true prophet can sense the voice of God speaking.
+All this is to say that God reveals Himself to true prophets in a variety of ways, depending on a variety of factors.
+Sometimes it’s glorious and dramatic, but a lot of the time, it’s in stillness where a true prophet can sense the voice of God speaking.

 Does the message promote change even when it is uncomfortable or unpopular?

-As we’ve already noted, prophets act as God’s mouthpiece.
+As we’ve already noted, prophets act as God’s spokespeople.
 They deliver messages from God to His people.

 However, it’s important to consider what kind of messages God is sending and the prophet is delivering.

-So a true prophet is one that delivers a message of change in order to bring God’s people back into a covenant relationship with Him.
+So a true prophet is one who delivers a message of change to bring God’s people back into a covenant relationship with Him.

 But do people often want to change?
 Do they want their wrongs to be called out?
 Not usually…